katernet/darkmode/README.md

 ### Notes

-Be sure to **_not_** move the script file after first run, as the script path is set in the launch agents.

 This script pulls your location from ipinfo.io.
 If you would not like the script to gather your location, hard code your location in the solar function in variables 'loc' (city) and 'nat' (nation) e.g. loc=seattle nat=usa

 If you have a custom Alfred theme, you can change the name of the theme in the darkMode function.
 Change the second quote in the osascript commands.